hadad-paper/HADAD_SIGMOD2021/README.md

 cd extendedVersion/
 ```
 ## Datasets
-We used a set of dense synthetic matrices and real-world sparse matrices.
+We used a set of dense synthetic matrices and real-world sparse matrices

 ### Synthetic
 ```data/synthetic```  : this directory generates dense synthetic datasets.